cheminfo/multiplet-analysis/README.md

 This webpage will load `data.json` and `annotations.json` and display a chart.

 To automatically use and refresh this webpage you should install the plugin `Live server` typing `code --install-extension ritwickdey.liveserver`.
 Then, right click on `index.html` and `open with live server`.
-This will open the webpage in the browser and realod it if the files change.
+This will open the webpage in the browser and reload it if the files change.

 There are also 2 examples files to create the data: